 Slow Roasted Tomato Hummus

-You can make this delicious Slow Roasted Tomato Hummus with homemade Slow Roasted Tomatoes or sun-dried tomatoes from a jar, and this tasty hummus is low-glycemic, vegan, dairy-free, and South Beach Diet Phase Two.
-Use Appetizers to find more recipes like this one.
+You can make this delicious Slow Roasted Tomato Hummus with homemade Slow Roasted Tomatoes or sun-dried tomatoes from a jar, and this tasty hummus is delicious!

 This Slow Roasted Tomato Hummus Recipe is a little bit of a public service announcement for anyone who has Roma or San Marzano tomatoes in the garden; this is prime time to be making Slow Roasted Tomatoes, those delicious little morsels of roasted tomato that capture the flavors of summer.
-I’ve been making them every summer for quite a few years now, and back in 2007 when I had some thawed in the fridge I used them to come up with this recipe for Slow Roasted Tomato Hummus, which is now one of my favorites!
+I’ve been making them every summer for quite a few years now, and a few years ago when I had some thawed in the fridge I used them to come up with this recipe for Slow Roasted Tomato Hummus, which is now one of my favorites!

-If you don’t have tomatoes in the garden, you can make this hummus with sun-dried tomatoes from a jar; just add a little water and process to soften the dried tomatoes.
-I served this with my favorite Lavash bread that I brushed with olive oil and sprinkled with Sumac and then toasted in a toaster oven for a few minutes, but low-carb pita bread would also be delicious.
+If you don’t have slow roasted tomatoes, just make this hummus with sun-dried tomatoes from a jar; just add a little water and process to soften the dried tomatoes.
+I first served this with Lavash that I brushed with olive oil and sprinkled with Sumac and then toasted in a toaster oven for a few minutes, but low-carb pita bread is probably what I’d use now.
 My photos below were for a double batch of hummus, and this is so good you might want to double it as well when you make it.

 More Delicious Hummus Variations: